List of mountains of Bangladesh: Maithaijama Haphong

-Thingdawlte Tlang Haphong
+Thingdawlte Tlang

 Thingdawlte Tlang is a significant peak of Bangladesh.
 This peak is the highest point of 'lawmbok Row' range and possible seventh-highest of the country.
 In December 2012 a local explorer Fahim Hasan of "BD Explorer" summitted the peak of Thingdawlte Tlang and measured the height for the first time, which is 3149 ft.
 GPS accuracy was 3 m (+/-).
 The name of the peak was collected by BD Explorer and confirmed by the local tribal people of Thingdawlte village.
 Few days later Zaqiul Deep of "Travelers Of Bangladesh" measured this peak as 3133 ft.
 The most easiest route to summit this peak is to start from Ruma of Bandarban district.
 Nearest settlement is known as Thingdawlte (Bawm) village.
 This peak is named after this village.